-If we strive for anything in 2025, let it be towards sustainability.
-While considering the importance of going green we should strive for materials to be as sustainable as possible.
+If we strive for anything in 2026, let it be towards sustainability.
+While considering the importance of being more environmentally conscious, we should strive for using materials that are as sustainable as possible.
 Sustainable fabrics are biodegradable textiles made from natural materials that can decompose without harming the environment when discarded.

-Fast fashion clothing, which accounts for much of the clothes we are wearing in the 21st century are not biodegradable.
+Fast fashion clothing, which accounts for much of the clothes we wear currently, are not biodegradable.
 They end up as waste in landfills.
-And sadly, the clothing industry is manufacturing mainly unsustainable clothing because clothing isn’t made as well as it once was, and they don’t last like they used to.
+And sadly, the clothing industry is manufacturing mainly unsustainable clothing, badly made clothing that doesn’t last like it used to.
 Also, fast fashion relies on trends – and once a trend is over, the clothing is discarded and replaced with the latest trend.

-According to a recent article by sustainable business fashion expert Claire Goldsworthy on LinkedIn, “We’re living in a throwaway culture – and it’s taking a toll.
+Also, according to an article published last year on LinkedIn by sustainable business fashion expert Claire Goldsworthy, “We’re living in a throwaway culture – and it’s taking a toll.
 When synthetic materials like polyester, nylon, spandex, and acetate end up in landfills, they don’t biodegrade.
 And every time these clothes are washed, they release microplastics into our waterways, contributing to marine pollution.”

-The article’s title, Ultra-fast fashion is ultra-bad, and it is creating 92 million tonnes of waste a year and counting, is enough to make people wake up to this reality.
+The article’s title, Ultra-Fast Fashion is Ultra-Bad, & it is Creating 92 Million Tonnes of Waste a Year & Counting, is enough to make people wake up to this reality.

-For more information on textile sustainability in fashion, read our complete guide to Circularity in Textiles in the UK Fashion Industry.
+You can also read our comprehensive blog on textile sustainability in fashion, entitled Circularity in Textiles in the UK Fashion Industry.

 Why Biodegradable Fabric is Important

 Biodegradable fabrics are sustainable.
-As they naturally decompose when discarded, they are environmentally friendly – they reduce pollution levels.
+As they naturally decompose when discarded, they are environmentally friendly and help reduce pollution.
 Businesses manufacturing this type of fabric are doing the world a favour: they are producing material that enables consumers to focus more on sustainability.
+Why is this important?
+According to the JD Fashion Institute of Technology in India, “the fashion industry is the second largest polluter in the world”, and a major contributor to “the world’s waste”.

-Of course, even biodegradable fabric isn’t necessarily eco-friendly fabric.
-We can still raise questions regarding animal welfare relating to natural materials like leather, and human rights issues (Are the people working in factories well-looked after?
+Of course, even biodegradable fabric isn’t necessarily eco-friendly.
+We can still raise questions about animal welfare relating to natural materials like leather, and human rights issues (Are the people working in factories well-looked after?
 Do they earn a living wage?
 Do they work in a healthy environment?).

-Even fabrics that are not biodegradable, such as recyclable materials like Recycled Polyester (rPET), can still be relatively sustainable.
+Even fabrics that are not biodegradable, like recyclable materials such as Recycled Polyester can still be relatively sustainable.
 But biodegradable material is another level to recycled polyester; it’s ethically sustainable when one considers fashion waste and it’s an important part of sustainability in the fashion industry.

 Advantages of Biodegradable Fabric